benferse/libxft/README.md

 libXft - X FreeType library
 ---------------------------
+## Readme first
+This is a fork of the [libXft](https://gitlab.freedesktop.org/xorg/lib/libxft) library that integrates the [patch](https://gitlab.freedesktop.org/xorg/lib/libxft/-/merge_requests/1) that prevents crashes when rendering emojis.
+This has been sitting in PR for about two years, with no sign of being merged, so here we are :)

+## Upstream actual README content
 libXft is the client side font rendering library, using libfreetype, libX11, and the X Render extension to display anti-aliased text.